PietPtr/Expand/README.md

 Expand
 ======

-Click and watch fun stuff happen
+Click and watch fun stuff happen.

-Left click to spawn 1 circle
+Left click to spawn 1 circle.
-Right click to spawn a transmitter for permanent circle spawning on that position
+Right click to spawn a transmitter for permanent circle spawning on that position.
+Use the scroll wheel to change the speed.

 What can happen: http://imgur.com/a/8vIGZ

 ===

-Edit the values in line 19 and 20 to change the speed of the circles and the time difference between spawning them (default: TIMEDIFFERENCE = 100, SPEED = 0.4
+Edit the values in line 19 and 20 to change the speed of the circles and the time difference between spawning them (default: TIMEDIFFERENCE = 100, SPEED = 0.4)